 Whether you want a cucumber for slicing or pickling, there’s a variety to suit your taste.
 Lemon cucumber offers smaller fruits perfect for a single serving, while Boston Pickling boasts classic heirloom taste.
 The long Armenian cucumber is a specialty ethnic cucumber prized for taste and the fact that a single cucumber yields so many slices.

 Soil, Planting, and Care

 Cucumbers need warm, fertile soil with a pH of 6.0 to 6.8, although they will tolerate a bit more alkaline soil to 7.6.
-To improve the soil and help create the root environment needed for a big harvest, work several inches of Miracle-Gro® Garden Soil for Vegetables & Herbs into the top few inches of your existing garden soil.
-(Compost or composted manure will work, too.)
+Work compost or composted manure into soil.
 Plant seedlings 36 to 60 inches apart, depending on variety (check the stick tag).
 For vines trained on a trellis, space plants 1 foot apart.

 In areas where spring is long and cool, you can warm the soil 3 to 4 degrees by covering the hill or row with black plastic.If you do not plant in black plastic, then mulch with pine straw, wheat straw, chopped leaves, or your favorite organic mulch shortly after planting.
 If the weather is unseasonably cool, you can wait a while to mulch until the ground is warmed by the sun.
 Mulch is especially important to keep the fruit clean for bush types and vines not growing on a trellis.
 Straw mulch is also thought to be uncomfortable for slugs and creates an uneasy footing for cucumber beetles, helping to keep them at bay.